 As users of hazardous chemicals, UMaine employees must fulfill certain obligations under the Occupational Safety and Health Administration (OSHA) regulations.
 In order to meet these requirements, UMaine has established programs to conform with these law to increase your awareness about the chemicals in your work area.

-A copy of the UMaine HAZCOM Program is available in the Policies and Guides section on the Safety and Environmental Management (SEM) web page.
+A copy of the UMaine HAZCOM Program is available in the SEM Documents section on the Safety and Environmental Management (SEM) web page.
 Other campuses may contact their safety department.

 Who is required to have HAZCOM training?